guy477/TMP-Trading/README.md

 ## Updates
 * BEEN BUSY; SCHOOL JUST STARTED
 * Currently aggregating hour based data for a future idea combining both hour based data and day data.

+## Stocks to follow
+* ROKU responds well in a 15min timeframe.